serjpetrenko/bearer-ruby/README.md

 ```
 ### Setting the request timeout

-By default bearer client read and open timeouts are set to 5 seconds.
+By default in bearer client read and open timeouts are set to 5 seconds.
 Bearer allows to increase the read timeout to up to 30 seconds

 ```ruby
 Bearer::Configuration.setup do |config|